poonchuanan/tp/docs/UserGuide.md

 ## 2.0 Create

 ### 2.1 Creating a new user profile

-If this is your first time using **trakCAL**, you will be automatically prompted to create a user profile and there is no need for you to input any command.
+If this is your first time using **traKCAL**, you will be automatically prompted to create a user profile and there is no need for you to input any command.
-**trakCAL** will then use these details from your user profile to calculate the following:
+**traKCAL** will then use these details from your user profile to calculate the following:

 * BMI
 * Recommended daily calorie